 We need you on the picket line!
 The bigger our picket line, the bigger the disruption.
 Having a whole department show up at the strike is important for visibility, and you can help get more publicity to the strike.

 If there is a strike, and I am unable to strike, will there be a penalty?

 Strikes are more effective when there is large participation, but it is an individual choice to participate.
 Our union will not penalize members who do not participate in a strike.

 What do I say to my advisor or professor?

 You are not obligated to tell anyone about the strike, but you can and should talk to them.
 Ideally, we want them to tell the administration to bargain so that the strike can be avoided.
-If we get to the point of planning a strike, we will have information and/or talking points for faculty supervisors, students, etc. about how the administration’s intransigence has left us no other option than to threaten to strike.
+You can read our talking points on how to talk to faculty here.

 I heard from my dean that my job isn’t in the union?